PiedPiper911/ASML/README.md

 #### Task

-A task is defined in ASML by means of the < Task > element, whose defined XML Schema is shown in Figure 3.
+A task is defined in ASML by means of the < Task > element, whose defined XML Schema is shown in Fig 3.
 The < Task > element contains basic information such as id, name, and describe, as well as the sub-elements < TaskProperty > and the collection of subtasks < SubTask>, where the < SubTask > element can take one or more.
 The < TaskProperty > element contains the sub-elements < TaskState>, < TaskType>, < TaskTime>, < TaskCoord>, < TaskRelationship>, and < TaskRequirement>, and there is one and only one of each of these sub-elements.
 According to the definition of the meta-model, the attributes in < Task > are the same as those in < Mission>, only the sub-elements are different, as shown in Table 8.

 Tab 8.
 Table of child elements in the < Task > element